 What won’t help: creams, lotions, or “skin firming” supplements.
 There’s no topical product that penetrates deeply enough to reverse significant skin laxity.
 Save your money.

-When Does Loose Skin Become a Medical Issue?
+When Loose Skin After Surgery Becomes a Medical Problem

 For a lot of patients, loose skin isn’t just an aesthetic concern it becomes a genuine medical problem.
 The skin folds created by excess tissue can trap moisture, leading to: